ing-bank/ingenious-doc/docs/additionalfeatures.md

      -----------------------------------------------------
     ### **Substring**

-    This function will return a new string that is a substring of the original string.
+    This function returns a new string that is a substring of the original string.

     === "Input Parameters"